nishadg246/High-Performance-Tools-For-Autonomous-Vehicles/README.md

 3. Retrieve the IMU and gyro data
-	1.Remember!
+	1. Remember!
 Relying only on IMU and gyro data introduces drift into our map.

 4. Retrieve the timing data